Arucard1983/ERYA-Bulk/src/readme.txt

 # The fitting and basic profiling process now had a gauge dialog that informs some basic progress information, along the possibility to abort the whole process.
 # Some minor bugfixes on main interface events.
 # The widget dialogs can now be resized by mouse.
+# SRIM tables are the default setting for the Stopping-Power model.
+# References about Stoichiometry are replaced to Composition.

 7. Troubleshooting and Issues